sanjass/sanjass.github.io/_posts/2019-07-28-speedup_memoization.md

  What of we wanted to compute the 1000th, or 10000th Fibonacci number?
 Probably not in this lifetime with this function.

 ***
-**Note**: In all implementations below we use dictionary as a type, so you need the function inputs to be of immutable type (like tuples, integers, strings) not mutable (such as lists, sets or dictionaries).
+**Note**: In all implementations below we use python dictionary as a cache, where the keys are the function inputs.
+So you need the function inputs to be of immutable type (like tuples, integers, strings) not mutable (such as lists, sets or dictionaries).

 ***